sdtechdev/vanilla-modal/README.md

 ### Why plain JavaScript?

 Because of the bloat of DOM libraries.
 Because of the dreadful performance of monolithic JavaScript frameworks.
 Because decoupled is the way to go.
 Because standard JavaScript provides everything you need for this task.
-Because sometimes, a 7KB minified (1.8KB gzipped) script is all you need.
-Also because sometimes you're adding this to an already glorious JavaScript overhead, e.g. 97 gzipped kilobytes of Ember.js.
+Because sometimes, an incrediblt tiny script is all you need.
+Also because sometimes you're adding this to an already glorious JavaScript overhead.

 ### What about CSS Modal?